lvminh97/FindAnimalsGame/README.md

-# This is an simple game about finding the animals in the picture
+This is a simple game about finding the animals in the picture